rustinphares/pdf2htmlEXwiki/Command-line.md

 This is the man page of version 0.12.
-Run `man pdf2htmlEX` for the latest manual.
+Please run `man pdf2htmlEX` for the latest manual.

 Please file an issue if you find this page outdated.